Quantizable functions on K\"ahler manifolds and non-formal quantization: Introduction

 from the sheaf of algebras of level $k$ quantizable functions to the sheaf of holomorphic differential operators on $L^{\otimes k}$. \end{thm} This sheaf-theoretic description of our quantization procedure provides an example of gluing of quantizations over open sets to global ones in the K\"ahler setting.
 Theorem \ref{theorem: main-intro} can be generalized beyond the case of Berezin-Toeplitz quantization by changing the Karabegov form of the Fedosov quantization, so that holomorphic differential operators on \emph{any} holomorphic line bundle can be realized as quantizations of a class of quantizable functions.
+See the discussion at the end of Section \ref{section:quantizable functions as HDOs}.

 Our notion of quantizable functions is a vast generalization of the previous notion of quantizable functions (or polarization-preserving functions) in geometric quantization (see e.g. \cite{Lerman}), which can only produce first order differential operators.
 In Section \ref{section: quantum-moment-maps}, we will see that quantizable functions in our sense also arise from Hamiltonian $G$-actions on the K\"ahler manifold $X$.
 More precisely, we will show that images of \emph{quantum moment maps} are all examples of first order quantizable functions in Theorem \ref{theorem: quantum-moment-maps-quantizable-functions}.
 From this, we obtain a Lie algebra homomorphism from the Lie algebra $\g$ of $G$ to the space of quantizable functions.
 When $X$ is a flag variety $G/B$, this reproduces the Lie algebra representation in the Borel-Weil-Bott Theorem \cite{Bott}.